jobrouter/typo3-process/Documentation/Installation/Index.rst

 Requirements
 ============

-The extension in version |release| is available for TYPO3 v11 LTS and TYPO3 v12 LTS.
+The extension in version |version| is available for TYPO3 v11 LTS and TYPO3 v12 LTS.